Does Granny Need a Shove?

 The hurdles are less prevalent where cannabis has been recreationally legal longer, such as Washington and Oregon.
 At the beginning of 2017, at least 12 assisted living facilities in Washington had established medical cannabis policies, according to the Washington Health Care Association.

-WHCA offers an online medical marijuana policy template for assisted living facilities to adopt or model their own protocols.
+WHCA offers an online medical cannabis policy template for assisted living facilities to adopt or model their own protocols.
 But that doesn’t mean medical professionals can dispense cannabis.
-“This is very important with medical marijuana,” says Robin Dale, WHCA’s executive director.
+“This is very important with medical cannabis,” says Robin Dale, WHCA’s executive director.
 “Our proposed policy clearly outlines that it is the resident’s responsibility to purchase, administer, and store the cannabis.”

 The Anderson Community in Seattle, a senior living complex that offers independent living care for Alzheimer’s patients, allows medical edibles.
 They don’t have a dispensary on site, but with plenty nearby, access is easy.